stylify/web/content/docs/stylify/compiler.md

 ## Hooks

-Stylify has a hookable system that allows you to modifie extend the functionality.
+Stylify has a hookable system that allows you to modify extend the functionality.

 <docs-section>
 <template #description>